Textualize/textual/docs/widgets/tree.md

     --8<-- "docs/examples/widgets/tree.py"
     ```

-A each tree widget has a "root" attribute which is an instance of a [TreeNode][textual.widgets.TreeNode].
-Call [add()][textual.widgets.TreeNode.add] or [add_leaf()][textual.widgets.TreeNode.add_leaf] to add new nodes underneath the root.
+A each tree widget has a "root" attribute which is an instance of a [TreeNode][textual.widgets.tree.TreeNode].
+Call [add()][textual.widgets.tree.TreeNode.add] or [add_leaf()][textual.widgets.tree,TreeNode.add_leaf] to add new nodes underneath the root.
 Both these methods return a TreeNode for the child, so you can add more levels.

 ## Reactive Attributes